asphaltzipper/azi-odoo-modules/mrp_independent_mts/README.rst

 Manufacturing Orders as Independent Demand
 ==========================================

-This module creates a field on the Manufacturing Order form to flag an order as independent demand (make-to-stock).
-This is used to instruct the scheduling algorithm to create dependent demand for components of the flagged MO.
-Creating dependent demand for the components means creating "outbound" procurement orders.
-An outbound procurement order is defined as one having destination (location_id) equal to the production location.

-This module is only useful when combined with the functionality of mrp_procurement_only module.
+This module makes the following changes:
+* Create computed field independent_mts on the Manufacturing Order
+* Provide filters for managing these MOs
+* Provide list actions for confirming, cancelling, and deleting MOs
+* Add wizard for connecting SOs to ID MOs

+The independent_mts field marks an MO as independent demand.
+This is used to provide the user with master schedule functionality.
+All of the ID MOs will need to be confirmed in order to create dependent demand (stock moves) for the components.
+Changes to the schedule require the ID MOs to be canceled and deleted.

+The list actions allow the user to manage Independent MTS demand in batches.

+Independent demand is implied when is associated with an SO, or the MO is NOT associated with a procurement order.

 Usage
 =====

 * Go to Manufacturing > Manufacturing > Manufacturing Orders
 * Edit an existing MO and fill in the Independent MTS field
-* Don't confirm the MO
+* Confirm the MO
-* Executing Run Schedulers (from mrp_procurement_only) will generate procurement orders for the dependent demand on the MO (raw materials)
+* Executing Run Schedulers will generate orders for the dependent demand on the MOs (raw materials)

 Bug Tracker
 ===========